yostane/lectures/docs/blog/posts/kotlinscript.md

 These features make Jupyter Notebooks suitable for writing documentation, experimentation, data science, and scripting.

 Official support for Kotlin is available through the Kotlin Kernel, which allows Kotlin code blocks to be run inside Jupyter Notebooks.
-IntelliJ extension for Kotlin notebooks enable editing features found in regular Kotlin files (such as syntax highlighting and code suggestions).
+The IntelliJ extension for Kotlin notebooks enables editing features found in regular Kotlin files (such as syntax highlighting and code suggestions).
-VScode also has a Kotlin extension for notebooks, but the language support is not as comprehensive (maybe this will change with the [official Kotlin lsp](https://github.com/Kotlin/kotlin-lsp)).
+VSCode also has a Kotlin extension for notebooks, but the language support is not as comprehensive (this may change with the [official Kotlin LSP](https://github.com/Kotlin/kotlin-lsp)).

 The following screenshot shows a Kotlin notebook with a markdown block, a code block, and the result of the code block.